jaugsbu2/employee-tracker-application/README.md

   ## Description

   This is a business employee tracker.
 It uses a relational mysql database to store information about business departments, roles, and employees.
 It uses inquirer to see and enter information.
+This link shows a video walkthrough: https://watch.screencastify.com/v/v8h3cOA8Tu4YWo55elrx

   ## Table of Contents